BashiVerse/BashiVerse.gitbook.com/ecossytem/bff-and-bashi-minting.md

 BashiVerse will have its own unique method(s) of generating new Bashi NFTs called “Fusion Minting” designed to assist players in the game’s progression.
 The Bashi Fusion Warp Gate is the primary mechanism that powers the minting of new Bashi units using BFF tokens.

-Following the game’s beta release, there will be an initial airdrop allocation to $BASHI holders and stakers in X amounts of <mark style="color:purple;">**BFF**</mark> proportional to factors such as $BASHI held and staking duration and ecosystem participation i.e. game alpha testing, voting, and Bashi NFT interactions.
+Following the game’s beta release, there will be an initial airdrop allocation to BVX holders and stakers in X amounts of <mark style="color:purple;">**BFF**</mark> proportional to factors such as BVX held and staking duration and ecosystem participation i.e. game alpha testing, voting, and Bashi NFT interactions.

 Team treasury will bootstrap the initial liquidity pools for BFF tokens and will not have any initial allocation.
 BFF fair launch will be completely driven by BashiVerse ecosystem activities and transactions.

 ### Mystery Box RNG Minting

-Similar to acquiring booster packs for cards in order to build a stronger deck, users may exchange X amount $BASHI token for a mystery box containing 2 randomly generated Bashi NFTs plus 2 random in-game power gems usable in Solo player as powerups or as fusion minting material (similar to crafting materials).
+Similar to acquiring booster packs for cards in order to build a stronger deck, users may exchange X amount BVX token for a mystery box containing 2 randomly generated Bashi NFTs plus 2 random in-game power gems usable in Solo player as powerups or as fusion minting material (similar to crafting materials).

 ![](../.gitbook/assets/gems.png)